By: Author John Cunningham. Published: 2019/06/10 at 8:31 pm

 When a mower is working correctly, releasing the bail lever turns off the mower.
 If your mower doesn’t have a bail lever, then the throttle lever doubles as the on-off control.
 However, a mower that just won’t turn off is actually quite common.
 The solution is usually simple, but first, we’ll need to kill the engine.

-So, how to turn off a lawn mower?
-The fastest way to turn off a mower that won’t stop, is to remove the spark plug wire.
-The wire carries voltage so you’ll need an insulated pliers.
-Other options include:
+So, how to turn off a lawnmower?
+The fastest way to turn off a mower that won’t stop is to remove the spark plug wire.
+The wire carries voltage, so you’ll need insulated pliers.